Maluba96/se-assignment-5-Maluba96/Answer_SE_Assignment_5.md

 In the Command Palette search field, type "File: New File" or "File: New Folder" to rapidly create new files or folders (you can also press `Ctrl+N} to create a new file).
 This feature lowers the cost of context switching while establishing new resources during development processes and streamlines project organization activities.

 # 5 Extensions in VS Code:
+   - Discuss the role of extensions in VS Code.
+How can users find, install, and manage extensions?
+Provide examples of essential extensions for web development.

 Visual Studio Code (VS Code) extensions are essential for expanding the platform's capabilities and adjusting the development environment to different programming tasks.